-Transfer applicants have the opportunity to join one of the four journals through a process parallel to that in which our rising 2L students participate.
-Transfer applicants interested in joining one of the journals must participate in the Transfer Write-on Competition and should refer to the Frequently Asked Questions section for further information and important dates.
+Transfer applicants may have the opportunity to join one of the four journals through a process parallel to that in which our rising 2L students participate.
+Transfer applicants interested in joining one of the journals must participate in the Transfer Write-On competition and must elect to participate by June 21 at 12:00 PM PST.

 Fall Recruiting Program

 Transfer applicants who have been admitted into UW Law are invited to participate in the Fall Recruiting Program, which includes On-Campus Interview (OCI) and Resume Collection employers.

 On-Campus Interviews (OCI): OCI provide students an opportunity to meet with attorneys from local and national law firms, government agencies, and corporations.
-These interviews are coordinated by the Student and Career Services (SCS) at the law school, beginning in mid-August.
+These interviews are coordinated by the Center for Student and Career Services (SCS) at the law school, beginning in mid-August.
 Please note that the deadline to participate in OCI is July 19.
 While we make every effort to render a decision by that date, we cannot guarantee that all applicants will have a decision rendered by July 19, and thus we encourage applicants to submit their materials as soon as possible.

 Resume Collection: Resume Collection is for employers who are unable to visit campus for interviews, but wish to recruit students from UW Law.
 Application deadlines vary from late-July to November.
 These employers will contact students directly after their deadline has passed to schedule off-campus interviews.

 To participate: Once an admitted transfer student has deposited, the Office of Admissions & Financial Aid will confirm this receipt with SCS.
 Students will then be provided with details about participating in the program.
 We ask that students not contact SCS before they have received this confirmation from the Office of Admissions & Financial Aid.

 Upon receiving an offer of admission into UW Law, students are required to map their curricular options with the Senior Associate Dean for Students.